Launch your LLC, corporation, or nonprofit starting at $0 + state fees

 What Is a Registered Agent?

-A registered agent is the designated point of contact between a Maine LLC and the government and legal correspondence.
+A registered agent is the designated point of contact between a West Virginia LLC and the government and legal correspondence.
 Some business owners think a registered agent is only a middleman receiving business mail.
 Hiring a registered agent might look like a minor aspect of doing business.

 However, those notions couldn’t be further from the truth.
 The services of a registered agent are crucial in terms of business efficiency and compliance.